Last Updated on November 26, 2024 by Steph

 Punakaiki – 2 nights

-Read more about the West Coast.
+Read more about our six favorite spots on the West Coast.

 Kaikoura – 2 nights